Hospitality and friendly service. The setting and the peace and quiet. Simplicity and uncluttered design. Welcome to Lamia Sihel’s hotel.

 “We believe hospitality goes hand in hand with friendly service and authenticity.”

 “Our Saint-Avertin hotel is friendly, welcoming and, above all, functional,” explains Lamia who runs this 3-star establishment near to Tours.
-With a pleasant setting in Saint-Avertin, the Hotel The Originals Access, Hôtel Ambacia, Tours Sud a has a very simple style, favouring effectiveness and quality of hospitality.
+With a pleasant setting in Saint-Avertin, the Hotel The Originals City, Hôtel Ambacia, Tours Sud a has a very simple style, favouring effectiveness and quality of hospitality.
 With its 38 comfortable and functional rooms, the hotel is perfectly suited for families, couples or business travellers.
 Especially as the hotel has a restaurant, bar, terrace and a garden so you can make the most of your break in the Indre-et-Loire department.
 And a free car park so you don’t have to worry about your vehicle.
 A particularly pleasant place to stop in the Centre-Val de Loire region.

-The Hotel The Originals Access, Hôtel Ambacia, Tours Sud's 38 rooms can hold 1 to 4 people.
+The Hotel The Originals City, Hôtel Ambacia, Tours Sud's 38 rooms can hold 1 to 4 people.
 High quality bed linen and extensive facilities guarantee you maximum comfort throughout your stay at our accommodation near Tours.
 Some are specially designed for handicapped guests.
 These functional and elegant rooms are perfectly suited for couples, families, friends or colleagues.

 - Room service